PawelLipski/git-machete-blog/blog.md

 `git machete add [--onto=<target-upstream>] [<branch>]` adds the specified branch (or the current one, if skipped) onto the given target upstream branch.
 The same effect can also be achieved by editing the definition file `.git/machete` manually e.g. with `git machete edit`.
-For example, if we run `git branch ignore-whitespace` and then `git machete add --onto=block-cancel-order ignore-whitespace`, we'll end up with the following definition file:
+For example, if you run `git branch ignore-whitespace` and then `git machete add --onto=block-cancel-order ignore-whitespace`, you'll end up with the following definition file:

 ```
 develop